-In contrast to qualitative data, quantitative data is everything about figures and numbers.
-Researchers often rely on quantitative data when they intend to quantify attributes, attitudes, behaviors and other defined variables with a motive to either back or oppose the hypothesis of a specific phenomenon by contextualizing the data obtained via surveying or interviewing the study sample.
+In contrast to qualitative data, quantitative data collection is everything about figures and numbers.
+Researchers often rely on quantitative data when they intend to quantify attributes, attitudes, behaviors, and other defined variables with a motive to either back or oppose the hypothesis of a specific phenomenon by contextualizing the data obtained via surveying or interviewing the study sample.

-Methods used for quantitative data collection
+Methods used for Quantitative Data Collection

 Any traditional or online data collection method that helps in gathering numerical data is a proven method of collecting quantitative data.

-- Simple random sampling: More often the targeted demographic is chosen for inclusion in the sample.
+- Simple random sampling: More often, the targeted demographic is chosen for inclusion in the sample.

 There are three major types of interviews conducted for data collection

 - Face-to-face interviews: It is a proven technique to collect data directly from the participants.
 It helps in acquiring quality data as it provides a scope to ask detailed questions and probing further to collect rich and informative data.
-Literacy requirements of the participant are irrelevant as F2F interviews provide ample opportunities to collect non-verbal data through observation or to explore complex and unknown issues.
+Literacy requirements of the participant are irrelevant as F2F surveys offer ample opportunities to collect non-verbal data through observation or to explore complex and unknown issues.
 Although it can be an expensive and time-consuming method, the response rates for F2F interviews are often higher.

-- Computer Assisted Personal Interviewing (CAPI): It is nothing but a similar setup of the face-to-face interview where the interviewer carries a desktop or laptop along with him at the time of interview to upload the data obtained from the interview directly into the database.
+- Computer-Assisted Personal Interviewing (CAPI): It is nothing but a similar setup of the face-to-face interview where the interviewer carries a desktop or laptop along with him at the time of interview to upload the data obtained from the interview directly into the database.
 CAPI saves a lot of time in updating and processing the data and also makes the entire process paperless as the interviewer does not carry a bunch of papers and questionnaires.

-Surveys or questionnaires created using online survey software are playing a pivotal role in online data collection be is quantitative or qualitative research.
-The surveys are designed in a manner to legitimize behavior and trust of the respondents.
-More often checklists and rating scale type of questions make the bulk of quantitative surveys as it helps in simplifying and quantifying the attitude or behavior of the respondents.
+Surveys or questionnaires created using online survey software are playing a pivotal role in online data collection be is quantitative research or qualitative research.
+The surveys are designed in a manner to legitimize the behavior and trust of the respondents.
+More often, checklists and rating scale type of questions make the bulk of quantitative surveys as it helps in simplifying and quantifying the attitude or behavior of the respondents.

-- Mail Questionnaire: In a mail questionnaire the survey is mailed out to a host of sample population enabling the researcher to connect with the wide range of audience.
-The mail questionnaire typically consists of a packet containing a cover sheet that introduces the audience about the type of research and reason why it is being conducted along with a prepaid return to collect data online.Although, the mail questionnaire has a higher churn rate and compared to other quantitative data collection methods certain perks such as reminders and incentives to complete the survey helps in drastically improving the churn rate.
-One of the major benefits of the mail questionnaire is all the responses are anonymous and respondents are allowed to take as much time as they want to complete the survey and be completely honest about the response without the fear of prejudice.
+- Mail Questionnaire: In a mail questionnaire, the survey is mailed out to a host of the sample population, enabling the researcher to connect with a wide range of audiences.
+The mail questionnaire typically consists of a packet containing a cover sheet that introduces the audience about the type of research and reason why it is being conducted along with a prepaid return to collect data online.Although the mail questionnaire has a higher churn rate compared to other quantitative data collection methods, adding certain perks such as reminders and incentives to complete the survey help in drastically improving the churn rate.
+One of the major benefits of the mail questionnaire is all the responses are anonymous, and respondents are allowed to take as much time as they want to complete the survey and be completely honest about the answer without the fear of prejudice.

-- Structured observation: In this type of observation method the researcher has to make careful observations of one or more specific behaviors in a more comprehensive or structured setting compared to naturalistic or participant observation.
-In a structured observation, the researchers rather than observing everything, focus only on very specific behaviors of interest.
+- Structured observation: In this type of observation method, the researcher has to make careful observations of one or more specific behaviors in a more comprehensive or structured setting compared to naturalistic or participant observation.
+In a structured observation, the researchers, rather than observing everything, focus only on very specific behaviors of interest.
 It allows them to quantify the behaviors they are observing.
-When the observations require a judgment on the part of the observers – it is often described as coding, which requires a clearly defining a set of target behaviors.
+When the qualitative observations require a judgment on the part of the observers – it is often described as coding, which requires a clearly defining a set of target behaviors.

 Document review is a process used to collect data after reviewing the existing documents.
-It is an efficient and effective way of gathering data as documents are manageable and are the practical resource to get qualified data from the past.
+It is an efficient and effective way of gathering data as documents are manageable.
+Those are the practical resource to get qualified data from the past.
 Apart from strengthening and supporting the research by providing supplementary research data document review has emerged as one of the beneficial methods to gather quantitative research data.